Running Time (minutes): 194

 Genres: Adventure, Drama, History, Romance

 The score was exquisite.
 Horner had this gift of telling me everything with only a few notes.
-In The Boy In The Striped Pajamas, one piano chord sufficed, and when A Building Panic started here, the approaching disaster needed no further illustration whatsoever.
+In The Boy In The Striped Pajamas, one piano chord sufficed and when A Building Panic started here, the approaching disaster needed no further illustration whatsoever.
+The romance music is extremely moving too: never has a piano touched me so deeply.

 Running Time (minutes): 150